Know Exactly What Documents You Need

 What documents do I need to immigrate to Canada?+

 The required documents depend on your immigration program.
 Common requirements include a valid passport, language test results (IELTS/CELPIP/TEF/TCF), Educational Credential Assessment (ECA), police certificates from every country you've lived in for 6+ months since age 18, and proof of funds.
-Program-specific documents vary — use the checklist above to get a tailored list.
+Program-specific documents vary, use the checklist above to see the relevant list for your program.

 Do I need to get my documents translated?+